solana-mobile/solana-mobile-doc-site/docs/getting-started/quickstart.md

 #### fakewallet

 The [fakewallet](https://github.com/solana-mobile/mobile-wallet-adapter/tree/main/android/fakewallet) app is a test implementation of a Solana wallet app compatible with the Mobile Wallet Adapter SDK.
 It does not store persistent keypairs, and the wallet is "reset" each time the app is exited.
+For more thorough testing, use a real Solana
+Mobile wallet

 <details>
 <summary>Installation steps</summary>